 How do collagen supplements improve hair quality?

-Starting at age 18, we begin losing 1% of our collagen each year.
-In menopause, there are sudden and steep drops in our hormone levels, notably estrogen and progesterone.
+Starting at age 18, we lose 1% of our collagen yearly.
+In menopause, there are sudden and steep drops in hormone levels, notably estrogen and progesterone.
 When people reach menopause, the sudden drop in estrogen and progesterone causes an additional 30% drop in collagen production in the skin and hair.

 Estrogen is vital for the normal functioning of the skin and blood vessels, hair follicles, oil glands, and melanocytes (pigment-producing cells).
 Estrogen also has an essential role in collagen and elastin.
 Reduced estrogen levels can lead to thinner hair, dull-looking hair and skin complexion, skin sagging, wrinkles, and more prominent age spots.

 Collagen supplements contain hydrolyzed collagen peptides that the body can absorb.
 Once absorbed, these encourage fibroblasts in the skin and hair follicles to enhance their natural collagen production.
 MDhair's Marine Collagen supplements contain other actives, like vitamin C, that neutralize free radical damage, combat oxidative stress, and help hair look thicker and healthier.
 It also contains hyaluronic acid, which can help enhance hair and skin hydration, combating the hair and skin dryness typical of menopause.

 Phytoestrogens: Benefits for women with menopause-related hair loss